 No set schedule has to be followed to clean a bike lock, but it is important to make sure it doesn’t get too dirty.
-For traditional bike locks that operate with key only, some companies have included a built in dust cover to keep the keyhole from getting debris trapped in it.
-The smallest amount of dirt in a key hole can make the entire experience annoying since the keys are precise in their shape.
+For traditional bike locks that operate with a key only, some companies have included a built-in dust cover to keep the keyhole from getting debris trapped in it.
+The smallest amount of dirt in a keyhole can make the entire experience annoying since the keys are precise in their shape.

 Dirt collecting in the hole can throw this precision off, resulting in multiple attempts to get your lock off.
 And in worse scenarios, the dirt will be lodged in so deep that your key won’t work.
 It takes a lot for this to happen, so unless you’re accumulating a record amount of dirt while riding, it shouldn’t be an issue.
 Just be aware that wiping your bike lock down every now and then will only benefit the long-term life of the product.

-Finding the best attachment points to keep your bike secure
+q: What are the best attachment points to keep your bike secure?

 Whether you have a flexible lock or a U-lock, location is key to getting the most out of their features.
 It isn’t as simple as choosing a stationary object and walking away.
 Pay attention to some key things, and always be aware of your surroundings.
 Is the area you’re locking your bike up deserted or busy?
 The latter would be the better option, and it gets even better if it is near a place that has camera coverage.